 - Incident reporting

-The Code outlines in simple terms the expectations of safe use of waterways and the relationships that exist between users of those waterways.
+The Code outlines in the expectations of safe use of waterways and the relationships that exist between users of those waterways.

 On-Water Safety Guidelines – A Practical Guide for Rowing Clubs in Australia

 Club Safety Officers

 In particular, the Guidelines require that each Club appoint a ‘Safety Officer’ to:

 - implement a safety program and monitor safety issues within their own Club (see pages 4-5 for more information);

 - conduct a safety audit of Club equipment (at least annually); and

 - record all Club safety incidents and report these to Rowing ACT (see Incident reporting below).